Cloud2BR-MSFTLearningHub/Agentic-DevOps-AI-Shopping/README.md

 4. **Agent Creation & A2A Registration**:
    - Installs the `azure-ai-projects` SDK.
-   - Connects to Azure AI Foundry.
+   - Connects to MSFT Foundry.
    - Provisions 5 real agents with A2A protocol integration and specific instructions.
    - Registers agents with the A2A discovery service.
    - Saves the unique Agent IDs and A2A endpoints to the `.env` file.